seanox/aspect-js/README.md

 # Changes (Change Log)
 ## 1.2.0 2019xxxx (summary of the next version)
+BF: Composite: Wrapper of XMLHttpRequest.open correction for using all passed arguments
+BF: Composite: Composite.asynchron, corection of passed arguments
 CR: Test: (Re)Move of Assert.assertEqualsTo as Assert.assertSameTo in /test/modules/common.js
 CR: Test: Enhancement of console output monitoring
 CR: Test: Optimization of console forwarding